realA10001986/Time-Circuits-Display/README.md

 Night mode will, by default, switch off the *destination time* and *last time departed* displays, dim the *present time* display to a minimum, and reduce the volume of sound playback (except alarm).
 Apart from considerably increasing the displays' lifetime, night-mode reduces the power consumption of the device from around 4.5W to around 2.5W.

-To switch on night-mode manually, hold "4".
-To switch off night-mode, hold "5".
+To switch night-mode on/off manually, hold "4".
+(For firmware from 2022: To switch on night-mode manually, hold "4".
+To switch off night-mode, hold "5".)

 In the Config Portal, you can configure the displays' behavior in night-mode, as well as "scheduled night mode": You can choose from currently four time schedule presets, or enter daily start and end hour manually.